Skip to main content

 }

-public async Task<IDictionary<string, object>> Execute(IDictionary<string, object> inputs, IActivityContext context)
+public async Task<IDictionary<string, object?>> Execute(IDictionary<string, object?> inputs, IActivityContext context)

 {